polganesh/terraform-aws-api-gateway/README.md

 ## Purpose of this Module
 + This module proivde facility to create AWS API Gateway **REST** API
 + Add predefined tags to API Gateway for monitoring and billing
++ Provide flexibility to provide resource policy in json format from outside. please also note it provide facility to inject aws account,region on the fly

 ## Dependencies and Prerequisites
 - Terraform version 0.12 and higher